Home - History

 In the summer of 1996, Hydrex divers carried out an underwater face seal replacement on a ro/ro vessel.
 Face seal replacements had been carried out by our divers in the Antwerp workshop, but now they were able to actually perform this task while in the water.
 Since then Hydrex has constantly worked to advance the techniques used for stern tube seal repairs.

 At the end of 1999 Hydrex started working on injections with lip type stern tube seals.
 In 2000 Hydrex carried out tests for wet bonding on lip type seals.
 These tests showed that wet bonding could only give an 80% result compared with dry bonding.
-Instead of giving up on replacing lip type seals underwater, Hydrex developed a a procedure which avoids wet bonding but still accomplishes successful underwater seal repairs.
+Instead of giving up on replacing lip type seals underwater, Hydrex developed a procedure which avoids wet bonding but still accomplishes successful underwater seal repairs.

 In 2002 the flexible mobdock was further developed so that a similar dry underwater working environment could be created around a stern tube seal assembly to facilitate repair work on the assembly and enable the replacement of damaged seals in-situ.
 This technique has since been refined and used on numerous stern tube seal repairs around the world.